 Charleston ATV Accident Attorney

-Having represented ATV accident victims for over two decades, Auger & Auger Personal Injury Lawyers understand how severe the consequences can be — from financial or physical hardships or both.
+Having represented ATV accident victims for over two decades, Auger & Auger Accident and Injury Lawyers understand how severe the consequences can be — from financial or physical hardships or both.
 If you or a loved one has suffered an injury or fatality due to an ATV crash, we have a Charleston ATV accident attorney available for a free consultation.

 The U.S. Consumer Products Safety Commission publishes an Annual Report of ATV-Related Deaths and Injuries, including a wide range of statistics, rankings, and infographics.
 The current data reveals that from 1982 to 2016, a total of 14,653 U.S. deaths were attributed to ATV accidents, with 3,232 (22%) victims under the age of 16.
 On average, about six children die each year in the state from ATV accidents.